KSN Investigates: 2 confirmed COVID-19 cases, one business

 Here’s the SCHD’s guidelines when it comes to a company having one or more employees test positive for COVID-19:

 “The Sedgwick County Health Department is investigating all presumptive positive cases of COVID-19 in our residents.
-If a case had been working while symptomatic, SCHD works with the patient, patient’s manager, and Human Resources department to determine all close contacts.
+If a case had been working while symptomatic, SCHD works with the patient, patient’s manager, and human resources department to determine all close contacts.
 Names of businesses are not disclosed.
-Close contacts are people who are less than 6 feet apart for more than 10 minutes.
+Close contacts are people who are less than six feet apart for more than 10 minutes.
 These contacts are self-quarantined for 14 days and monitored for symptoms.

 Residents with COVID-19 questions can call 2-1-1 United Way of the Plains.